Toothache: causes and treatments | Dental pulpitis | Sana Oris Clinic, Paris 8

 • prescribing painkillers to relieve pain;

-• prescribing antibiotics to fight a bacterial infection;
+• prescribing antibiotics to treat a bacterial infection;

 • treatment of specific causes and possible complications of pulpitis.